-"Some members of your marketing team-and likely most of your executives-will struggle to visualize some of the changes that you might be discussing.
+"Some members of your marketing team-and likely most of your executives-will struggle to visualize some of the changes you might be discussing.
 That's when having concrete examples of what you're considering really helps sell an idea and generate momentum toward testing new designs."

+Chad S. White

-Chad S. WhiteHead of Research, Oracle Marketing Consulting
+Head of Research,

+Oracle Digital Experience Agency